 October 14 – Räkmackans Dag

 A day for a sandwich with shrimps, yes, I do not make it up.
-In Sweden, the shrimps are pind and not gray like in Belgium (North sea).
-In the beginning I did not like it, but apparently I learned to eat them because now I’m not saying no to a räkmacka anymore.
-I always do prefer the gray North Sea shrimp!
+In Sweden, the shrimps are pink.
+Different ones than the ones in Belgium and the Netherlands.
+In the beginning I did not like it, but apparently I learned to eat them.
+I still prefer our North Sea shrimp!

 November 7 – Kladdkakans Dag